• Skip to primary navigation

 Using Photoshop Groups/Layers to Create Placeholders

-Let’s imagine you’re going to add featured images of 700 x 400 pixels at the top of pages and posts.
-A featured image for every webpage.
+Let’s imagine you’re going to add featured images of 700 x 400 pixels at the top of pages and posts – a featured image for every webpage.

 So if I was creating an image for the Services webpage, I’d get the post ID and add that to the correct image in Photoshop.